-In this paper, we propose a deep generative adversarial network (named as OA-GAN) for natural face de-occlusion.
-The proposed OA-GAN learns from unpaired face images with natural occlusion and paired face images with artificial occlusion in a semi-supervised manner using different loss functions.
-The smoothness loss, the L_2 weight penalty loss, and adversarial loss are used for the natural unpaired occluded face image.
-For the synthetic paired images, apart from above three losses, the perceptual loss, style loss, and pixel loss are added.
-Besides, we design an alternate training strategy to obtain better network convergence.
+In this paper, we propose a weakly supervised deep generative adversarial network (named as OA-GAN) for natural face de-occlusion.
+The proposed OA-GAN learns from unpaired face images with natural occlusion and paired face images with artificial occlusion in a semi-supervised manner using different joint loss functions.
+In addition, we design an alternate training strategy for model learning, which leads to better network convergence.
 Experimental results on the public CelebA dataset and a dataset with natural occlusions show that the proposed approach can achieve promising results in recovering face images with unknown natural occlusions, and is helpful for improving face recognition performance.

-In our future work, we would like to investigate new designs of the generator and discriminator to recover highquality face images from occluded face images.
-We also would like to study the face de-occlusion method utilizing 3D face priors [40][41] and apply the recovered face images for face recognition, attribute learning, face parsing, emotion recognition, etc.
+In our future work, we would like to investigate new architecture designs of the generator and discriminator to recover high-quality face images from occluded face images.
+We also would like to leverage 3D face modeling, e.g., [40], [41] to improve face de-occlusion performance.